 \subsection{Simply transitive groups}

+{In this section we solve the MG field equations, which were presented in section \ref{MGeqs}, in terms of homogeneous spaces of section \ref{Hom.geom}.}

-In the framework of the homogeneous spaces, whose group of isometries is strictly transitive (Bianchi spaces), the field equations reduce to algebraic equations.
-Our strategy in solving the equations, is to first obtain the link between the cosmological and structure constants $\Lambda$ and $\mu$ ($resp.$ $\xi\,$) and the structure constant parameters and then inserting them into the field equations and discuss the remaining constraints that have to be satisfied.
+As already mentioned, in the framework of Bianchi spaces, the field equations reduce to algebraic equations.
+To solve these equations, we first obtain the link between the cosmological and coupling constants $\Lambda$ and $\mu$ ($resp.$ $\xi\,$) and the structure constant parameters.
+Then we insert them into the field equations and discuss the remaining constraints that have to be satisfied.

-We shall provide some details in the first case, whereas in the other cases we shall just present the solutions of the equations. \begin{itemize} \item{Unimodular Lie algebra}
+We shall provide some details in the first case, whereas for the other ones we shall just display the solutions of the equations. \begin{itemize} \item{Unimodular Lie Algebras}